edgedb/edgedb-net/docs/customtypes.rst

   .. code-tab:: cs

-    var config = new EdgeDBClientPoolConfig
+    var config = new GelClientPoolPoolConfig
     {
         SchemaNamingStrategy = INamingStrategy.SnakeCase
     };

-    var client = new EdgeDBClient(config);
+    var client = new GelClientPool(config);

   .. code-tab:: fsharp

-    let config = EdgeDBClientPoolConfig(
+    let config = GelClientPoolPoolConfig(
       SchemaNamingStrategy = INamingStrategy.SnakeCaseNamingStrategy
     )

-    let client = EdgeDBClient(config)
+    let client = GelClientPool(config)

-.. _edgedb-dotnet-polymorphism:
+.. _gel-dotnet-polymorphism:

 Polymorphic types
 -----------------

 ..
 This is oddly worded.
 Last sentence could use better wording.

-EdgeDB.Net supports polymorphic custom types, reflecting inheritance found in EdgeDB.
-When the return type of a query is an interface or abstract class, EdgeDB.Net will try and scan the assembly of a result for all types inheriting or implementing the return type, and deserialize them into children based off of their parent.
+Gel.Net supports polymorphic custom types, reflecting inheritance found in Gel.
+When the return type of a query is an interface or abstract class, Gel.Net will try and scan the assembly of a result for all types inheriting or implementing the return type, and deserialize them into children based off of their parent.

 It's very important to note that the names of types implemented must match those found in a schema.
-If this isn't possible, try using the ``EdgeDBType`` attribute on a class instead for specification.
+If this isn't possible, try using the ``GelType`` attribute on a class instead for specification.

 .. note::

-  To implement custom behaviour for deserializing abstract/interface types, see :ref:`custom deserialization <edgedb-dotnet-custom-deserialization>`.
+  To implement custom behaviour for deserializing abstract/interface types, see :ref:`custom deserialization <gel-dotnet-custom-deserialization>`.

 .. tabs::